alphasights/paint/README.md

 ### Global

 This contains the most basic set of components.
-_Each component might have extra package dependencies that are not defined above._
+_Each component might have extra package dependencies that are defined in `styles/dependencies`._

 ```
 - global/components
   icon
     font-awesome
+    paint-icons
   button
   grid
-    neat (bower) / node-neat (npm)
   typography
 ```